alasdaird/getMedoids/README.md

 pam clustering labels (if useLab=FALSE), and the distance between each observation and the medoid for the cluster.
 Medoids have a distance value of 0.

+This function requires the following R packages from CRAN: cluster dplyr

 Note:
 The results of which observations are near each other will vary hugely with the scaling.